HOME • SEARCH • EMAIL • ABOUT

 Ipomoea scabra Forssk.

-Ipomoea setosa Ker Gawl.
+Ipomoea setosa Blume

-Ipomoea vaniotiana H, Lév,
+Ipomoea vaniotiana H.Lév.

 Pharbitis cuspidata (Ruiz & Pav.)
 G.Don